tejaspatelll/Warp-Drive/README.md

-# Warp Drive Space Adventure Toy 🚀🪐
+# Warp Drive Universe Explorer Toy 🚀🪐

-*An interactive, educational space travel experience for kids, built on ESP8266 and a colorful TFT display!*
+*An interactive, educational space travel experience for kids, built on ESP32 and a colorful TFT display!*

 ---